Weeks-UNC/RNAvigate/docs/loading-data.md

 `import rnavigate as rnav` imports the RNAvigate module and gives you access to all of its functionality using the alias `rnav`.

-`my_sample` is the python variable that your sample is stored to.

-`rnav.Sample()` calls the `Sample` initialization method, creating a new sample.
+`my_sample = rnav.Sample()` creates a new `Sample` and stores it in the local variable `my_sample`.
+Within the parentheses, you can provide any number of argument-value pairs:

-`sample="My Sample Name"` is always the first argument-value pair, it defines the label that will be used in legends and figure titles when plotting data from `my_sample`.
+- `sample="My Sample Name"` defines the label that will be used in legends and figure titles when plotting data from `my_sample`.
 It should succinctly describe the experiment and/or the RNA. e.g., "RNaseP DMS-MaP".

-`datatype="Path/to/my/data.file"` loads a data file and adds it to `my_sample.data`, a Python dictionary.
+- `datatype="Path/to/my/data.file"` loads a data file and adds it to `my_sample.data`, a Python dictionary.
 You can access this data using `my_sample.data["datatype"]`.
-However, `datatype` is just a placeholder, not a valid argument.
+`datatype` in the example above is just a placeholder, not a valid argument.
 Below are all of the valid arguments and their default values.
 Further below are explainations of the values that can be used with each argument.
-As support for new data types are added, this list will grow.
+This list will grow over time as support for new datatypes is added.

 ```python
 my_sample = rnav.Sample(